 Mag.
 Verena Lang

+Since November 2021 Ms. Lang has taken the function of the museum’s scientific director.
 As a historian, Ms. Lang enables visitors to view the exhibits in a historical context during guided tours, objects of the month or special exhibitions.
 One of Ms. Lang’s areas of expertise is ethnological research, as she takes care of the non-European pieces in our collection with great dedication.
 As a lecturer, she devotes herself mainly to historical or mythological topics related to the collection.
 She manages the collection’s website and social media channels as well as the museum’s specialist library.
+Ms. Lang competently represents the museum in public and is part of the network of the Austrian museum landscape.
 Furthermore, Ms. Lang is a member of ICME (International Committee for Museums and Collections of Ethnography).

 Hannah Konrad, MA

 Ms. Konrad is gifted with an eye for photography, this is how she sets the scene for the objects in the Schell Collection with perfect pictures.
 We also rely on Ms. Konrad’s creative skills when it comes to layout and graphic design.
 With her expert knowledge of our objects, she solves many a riddle about the Schell Collection’s items.
 This expertise is in turn passed on to interested parties in guided tours or in specialist texts.
+Ms. Konrad manages the social media canals together with Ms. Lang.
 To ensure that we do not miss out on any possible exhibits, Ms. Konrad always keeps an eye on the market.
 Her responsibilities also include event planning and book distribution.

 Emanuele Garsone puts his heart and soul into giving our objects the perfect glow.
 He works tirelessly through our inventory to give each piece the chance of becoming a showpiece of our collection.
 So be sure to thank our diligent restorer as well after enjoying our museum.
 Mr. Garsone proves to be an expert in IT-troubleshooting as well as opening complex locks and boxes from centuries past.